The Russia House (film): Awards and nominations

 Fred Schepisi was nominated for the Golden Bear at the 41st Berlin International Film Festival.

 Michelle Pfeiffer was nominated for the Golden Globe Award for Best Actress - Motion Picture Drama, but lost to Kathy Bates in Misery (1990).

 Home video release

 MGM released The Russia House on DVD on December 26, 2001.

-Twilight Time released a limited edition version of the film on Blu-ray on July 12, 2016.
+Twilight Time released a limited-edition version of the film on Blu-ray on July 12, 2016.
 The release included booklet notes by Julie Kirgo, a vintage promotional documentary about the making of the film, a trailer and an isolated score (non diegetic) and source (diegetic) music track.

-The film was re-released on Blu-Ray by Sandpiper Pictures on June 14, 2022.
+The film was re-released on Blu-ray by Sandpiper Pictures on June 14, 2022.
 Their release included the trailer.
-It was also a single-layer Blu-Ray, where the previous release had contained a larger file size, on a dual-layer Blu-Ray.
+It was also a single-layer Blu-ray, whereas the previous release had contained a larger file size, on a dual-layer Blu-ray.